rstats-lab/radwords-docs/docs/query.md

 With ```statement()``` function you can build a statement for querying the Adwords API.
 For possible reports and metrics see the [reports section](reports.md).

+Best practice is to save the statement output in a R object.
+You can reuse it on different API calls and keep your code organized.

 ### Examples
 ```R
 #Example 1